TheBevyFlock/bevy_cli/docs/src/cli/configuration/reference.md

 - Type: string or array of strings
 - Default: none
-- Note: Extra command-line flags to pass to rustc.
+- Note: Extra command-line flags to pass to `rustc`.
 The value may be an array of strings or a space-separated string.
+Flags defined in the `RUSTFLAGS` environmental variable or `.cargo/config.toml` will be appended to this value.

 ## `wasm-opt`